jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 The dining room was as perfect as the rest of the house—table set with cloth napkins, wine glasses (empty for the teenagers), serving dishes arranged precisely.
 Caroline had made roast chicken with vegetables and potatoes, everything beautifully presented.

-As they ate, the conversation flowed through safe topics: badminton, Sophia's tournament, how she was adjusting to Westwood.
+As they ate, the conversation flowed through safe topics: badminton, Sophia's tournament, how she was adjusting to St. Paul's.
 But underneath, Sophia could feel the real evaluation happening.
 Robert asked careful questions about her academic achievements, her extracurriculars, her time management strategies.
 Caroline asked about her family, her values, what she wanted from life.

 They were mapping her, Sophia realized.
 Trying to figure out if she fit into their vision for Ethan's future, or if she was the threat he'd warned her about.